Global mental health: Telemental health

 In low- and middle income countries there is an increasing demand for telepsychiatry which means offering mental health services through telecommunications technology (mostly videoconferencing and phone calls).
 This is especially pronounced due to the lack of access to quality healthcare, underfunding and low awareness of mental health issues.
 In a global health context telemental health may offer access to high-quality mental health services for a wider range of people.
 At the same time there are concerns around data security and challenges regarding proper infrastructure, capacity, access and skills.

 Prevention

 Prevention is beginning to appear in mental health strategies, including the 2004 WHO report "Prevention of Mental Disorders", the 2008 EU "Pact for Mental Health" and the 2011 US National Prevention Strategy.
 NIMH or the National Institute of Mental Health has over 400 grants.

 Should you have experienced four or more adverse childhood experiences, you're 3.2 to 4.0 times more likely to suffer from depression, as well as from various other health problems.

+The Centers for Disease Control and Prevention (CDC) examines the close link of physical and mental health.
+Not only can mental health disorders increase the risk of physical ailments, but chronic conditions can also lead to higher risks of mental illness.
+Therefore, addressing both mental and physical health is essential to overall wellbeing.

+According to the CDC, there are a number of risk factors that can contribute to developing a mental health disorder.
+For example, lack of education, limited employment and economic opportunities, social struggles and isolation, and substance use can all increase the risk of developing a mental health condition.
+Therefore, preventative measures against mental health conditions include fulfilling and healthy social relationships, having access to healthcare and support, and having economic and educational opportunities.